 The PHA must deny admission to the program for applicants, and terminate assistance for program participants if the PHA determines that any household member is currently engaging in illegal use of a drug.
+Based on federal law, new admissions of medical marijuana users are prohibited into the Housing Choice Voucher program.
 See section B of this chapter for the PHA's established standards.